chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 ### Backup

-- To create the backup, by running the backup command from bastion.
+- To create the backup, run the backup command from Bastion.
 The backup command is as shown below:

     ```cmd
     chef-automate backup create